School’s out for

 Leaving

-What are they to make of someone so studiously dreamy
+What can they make of me, so studiously dreamy

-he falls asleep in strict Bill Tector’s class,
+I fall asleep in strict Bill Tector’s class ––

 unless it’s the sotto